braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/connected_content/making_an_api_call.md

 nav_title: Making an API Call
 article_title: Making a Connected Content API Call
 page_order: 0
-description: "This reference article covers how to make an Connected Content API call, as well as helpful examples and advanced Connected Content use cases."
+description: "This reference article covers how to make a Connected Content API call, as well as helpful examples and advanced Connected Content use cases."

 ---